 Hotel Guest Elevators

 There are Kahala flowers placed on the floor indicating the location of where guests may stand.
+To ensure the safety of everyone, only 1 family or party is allowed in the elevator.

 Our resort uses cleaning products and protocols which meet Department of Health and Centers for Disease Control guidelines.
 We are working with our vendors, distribution partners and suppliers to ensure an uninterrupted supply of these cleaning supplies and the necessary PPE.
+We are also using the Apollo UV-C Lamp.
+The UV-C light helps kill bacteria, viruses, allergens, and mold efficiently.
+It's ozone and chemical free sanitation method that disinfects and helps create a safer environment.

 Public Spaces and Communal Areas

 The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on high-contact surfaces.
+The electrostatic spray is also used to disinfect public places, especially high-touch areas to insure a more thorough clean.

 Industry leading cleaning and sanitizing protocols are used to clean guest rooms, with particular attention paid to high-touch items including television remote controls, toilet seats, handles, telephones, in-room control panels, light switches, temperature control panels, and alarm clocks.